 As you can see, the list of the different types of benzos is quite long, as is the multitude of reasons physicians prescribe them.

-Xanax comes in different shapes in colors depending on the dosage.
+Xanax comes in different shapes and colors depending on the dosage.
 White bars are 2mg.
 Blue ovals are 1mg.
 Gold ovals are .5mg.
 And white ovals are .25mg.

 However, there are other brands of alprazolam that come in entirely different shapes and colors than the Xanax brand.

 Benzos work on specific receptors in the brain, like gamma-aminobutyric acid-A receptors.
-When benzos attach themselves to these receptors, it has a calming effect because they make the nerves in the brain less sensitive to stimulation.
+When benzodiazepines attach themselves to these receptors, they have a calming effect because they make the nerves in the brain less sensitive to stimulation.

-Although some benzos can be used interchangeably, other benzos are used for specific conditions and should not be substituted.
-It’s a good idea to always use benzos for their intended purpose.
+Although some benzos can be used interchangeably, others are used for specific conditions and should not be substituted.
+It’s a good idea to always use benzodiazepines for their intended purpose.